House panel broadens probe into climate disinformation by Big Oil

 Karsner will not be the only board member in the hot seat next month.
 The Oversight Committee also fired off a letter to Susan Avery, an atmospheric physicist who serves as president emerita of the Woods Hole Oceanographic Institution and was elected to ExxonMobil’s board in 2017.

-To answer for Chevron, Democrats called on Enrique Hernandez Jr., chief executive of a security services company who chairs the Chevron board’s public policy and sustainability committee.
+To answer for Chevron, Democrats called on Enrique Hernandez Jr., CEO of a security services company who chairs the Chevron board’s public policy and sustainability committee.
 The other two directors called to testify, Melody Meyer of BP and Jane Holl Lute of Shell, also sit on their boards’ respective sustainability panels.

 Chevron, the second-biggest American oil company, announced in October an “aspiration” of net-zero emissions from its operations, a move similar to ExxonMobil’s pledge.
 BP and Shell, which are both headquartered in Europe, have done more to transition toward low-carbon endeavors such as renewable energy projects and electric vehicle charging stations.

-Karsner and spokesmen for BP, Chevron and Shell did not immediately respond to requests for comment.
+Karsner and spokesmen for BP, Chevron and Shell did not respond to requests for comment.